teamjst/site-design/README.md

 # Languages

-The language we plan on using to develop this app is Python.
+The languages we plan on using to develop this app is Python, HTML, and CSS.
 To be able to connect and control our yeelight, we will be using a Python library.
 More about this library here: [python-yeelight](https://github.com/skorokithakis/python-yeelight)